rabble-rouser/image-cropper-plugin/README.md

 # Image Cropper Plugin

-This plugin allows you to create autocrops of images of specified dimensions via a Cropper Image field type.
+The Image Cropper plugin allows you to create autocrops of images of specified dimensions via a Cropper Image field type.
+_This plugin is currently in Beta_

 ## Installation